Prerequisites to use the AWS CLI version 2 - AWS Command Line Interface

 Next steps

-After creating an AWS account, IAM credentials, and an IAM access key pair, to use the AWS CLI you can do one of the following:
+After creating an AWS account and IAM credentials, to use the AWS CLI you can do one of the following: